adamLutPhi/MachineLearner/README.md

 Please check back later

 But, if you can give a hand,
-please step in the Scene, & help out
+please step in the Scene, & give a hand
-Your help would be much appreciated, Thank you
+Your Help would be much appreciated, Thank you
-(though I always love the high of `Figuring things Out` on my own
+(though I always appreciate & Love the High of `Figuring things Out` on my own